Peterhague/CI_MS1_De-Jong-Read/README.md

 <h3 id="user-stories">User Stories</h3>
 <p>
-There are two main types of user anticipated for the website: potential clients and employees (henceforth "potential stakeholders"), and existing clients and interested local businesspeople
-(henceforth "current stakeholders").
+There are two main categories of user anticipated for the website: potential clients and employees (henceforth "potential stakeholders"), and existing clients and interested local businesspeople (henceforth "current stakeholders").
 </p>

 <h4>Potential Stakeholders</h4>